AlessioNar/AI-as-GPT/README.md

 ## Structure of the repository

-The scripts used for performing the analysis are contained in the "r" folder, which is structured in
+The scripts used for performing the analysis are contained in the "r" folder, which contains four folders:

+- data_gathering
+- control_sample
+- technology_evolution
+- generality
+- network_analysis
+- utilities